 character.msg("hello"), the character already knows the

-sessid of the session that controls it - it will cleverly auto-add this
+session that controls it - it will cleverly auto-add this for you (you

-for you (you can specify a different sessid if you specifically want to
+can specify a different session if you specifically want to send stuff

 Finally, there is a wrapper for